As some of you know I am the proud mother of two 7-year-old twin boys, so I could be considered an expert on gift ideas for boys.

-Here is a review of about 20 toys.
-Some are classics that you will remember as a kid and others are one hit wonders.
+Here is a review for gift ideas for boys of about 20 toys.
+Some are classics that you will remember as a kid and others are one-hit wonders.

 Around the age of 5 we introduced some classic board games.
 These were (and still are) still hits with the kids (despite their awful cheating streak).